walterhiggins/WMPJS/book-outline.md

 The *exports* variable isn't part of the JavaScript core language.
 It's provided by ScriptCraft which uses a module system called *CommonJS*.
 CommonJS is a set of rules which say how modules (and other things not provided by JavaScript itself) should work.
 The CommonJS rules for modules are easy to understand and adopt, so have become very popular lately, especially with the rising popularity of Node.js which is a JavaScript environment used by professional programmers.

 ### Private and Public Variables
 When you create a new variable in a JavaScript file, it is 'private'.
 That means that no other parts of the system can see it.
 Only code within the file itself can see variables declared in a file.
-That's why - earlier - we couldn't execute the helloWorld() function even though it was defined and used within the file itself.
+That's why, earlier, we couldn't execute the helloWorld() function even though it was defined and used within the file itself.
 Having variables be private by default is a good thing.
 If every variable you created was visible everywhere in the system it would lead to confusion.
 Imagine you created a file called 'MySuperDooperPlugin.js' and another called 'MyExplodingZombiesPlugin.js' and in both these files you have a variable called 'livesRemaining' .
 If the livesRemaining variable wasn't private then both MySuperDooperPlugin and MyExplodingZombiesPlugin would end up using the same variable which may not be what was intended at all.

 Making variables private by default means that 2 or more plugins don't have to worry about stepping on each others toes when updating or reading variables.
-In short - private variables are good.
+In short, private variables are good.

 There are times when you want to make a variable public so it can be used by other parts of the system.
 To do this, you attach the variable to the special `exports` variable as we did earlier.
 As a general rule you should not make all of your variables public unless you really think they'll be needed elsewhere.
 We'll talk more about public and private variables later.

 ### A short note about Objects
-The exports variable is a special type of variable - it is an 'object'.
+The exports variable is a special type of variable -- it is an 'object'.
 An object in JavaScript is something that can hold or contain other variables and functions.
 So we can create a new variable that belongs to the exports object much like we'd normally create a new variable ...

     exports.favoriteGame = 'Minecraft';

 ...
 The difference is, because we're attaching a new variable `favoriteGame` to an existing object `exports` we don't need to use the `var` keyword.
 Variables which belong to objects are also called *properties*.
 For example, every player in Minecraft is essentially (from the game's point of view) an object with certain properties.
 Each player has a health-level, experience points, the ability to fly (or not) and so on.
-In fact everything in Minecraft is an Object, - Players, Blocks, Tools, Animals, Biomes, Worlds, Recipes and even the Server itself.
+In fact everything in Minecraft is an Object: Players, Blocks, Tools, Animals, Biomes, Worlds, Recipes and even the Server itself.
 Everything is an object because Minecraft is written in Java and Java is an Object-Oriented programming language.
 All of these objects in turn have properties.
 Each world has a *time* property which dictates what time it is in the game.
 Primed TNT blocks have a *yield* property which says how wide the TNT explosion would be.

 Players have dozens of properties.
 For example to give yourself the ability to fly, issue the following command at the in-game prompt: